NativeScript Blog

 ns run android

-At that point, the route tree is generated and your navigation remains fully native.
+The route tree is generated, and your navigation stays fully native.

 Sample App